danny-baker/deploy-beast-datascience-vm/README.md

 If you are doing something crazy, the M series are straight out beasts and single instances can clock out to 416 cores and 11,400Gb RAM.
 I mean I don't know what you would use these for in datascience and they are, to be fair, more suited to hardcore enterprise applications.
 But they are there.

 And for the rapidly evolving deep-learning folk, the new [N-series](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu?context=/azure/virtual-machines/context/context) are for you.
 There are a number of variants and classess within but in essence you can customise the VM to get fractional access to GPU (e.g. 0.25GPU core) to 4 dedicated GPU cores per node.
 And you have access to Nvidia Tesla T4 and M60, Volta V100, AMD Radion Mi25 bolted to vms with latest generation CPU core banks from 4-64 cpu cores.
 I should note these are not available in the Free Trial, you must go to a paid plan.
 These are serious and I imagine what many of you might want to try.
+It's also worth mentioning here that Microsoft isn't known as the big player in GPU cloud offerings.
+It's fair to say this is Google and another of others.
+Bottom line is most of them offer GPU options and if this is critical to your work, then it's worth researching.
+I just happen to know Azure best.

 The quick and dirty profile of machine types and what to care about for data science applications.
 There are many subvariants so this is just a flavour.